meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 ## 7. Outlook: From Metaphysics to Practice

-1. **Experimental Metaphysics** – The *commutator* \([F,P]\) can be measured in quantum‑optical implementations of the *quantum switch*.
+1. **Experimental Metaphysics** – The *commutator* $$[F,P]$$ can be measured in quantum‑optical implementations of the *quantum switch*.
 Observing a non‑zero trivector expectation value would be an empirical witness of the *dialectical synthesis* that Hegel postulated.

 2. **Neuroscience of “Now”** – If the brain’s *temporal integration* is modelled as a **hyperplane projector** acting on a *neural global spinor* (a high‑dimensional entangled state of neuronal assemblies), then the *subjective flow of time* would be a **dialectical process** of projection, trace, and re‑introduction of the ∞‑mode (e.g., the “background” of unconscious processing).